mc-yzy15/TranslucentSM-Legacy-Reborn/README.md

 ---

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL V3 License) - see the [LICENSE](LICENSE) file for details.

 # CN